Interview with Priest Gustavo Riveiro D'Angelo

 How does the Spanish Episcopal Conference collaborate with other entities and organizations to promote or understand tourism?

 Our role is to be available, to accompany and, when requested, to guide.
 We mainly accompany those people who, in their specific sector, have the noble task of promoting tourism, development, social friendship and encounter, whether through cultural heritage, vacation tourism or other realities.
 Our work is focused on being present, helping where needed and offering guidance when asked.
-Fundamentally, that is our approach.
+Fundamentally, that is our approach under the guidance of our responsible Bishop Don Atilano Rodríguez, emeritus of Sigüenza-Guadalajara.

 How have social and technological changes influenced the way religious tourism is organized and participated in?
 What strategies is the Church implementing to bring tourism closer to the new generations?

-I believe we are on the verge of a significant transformation in tourism, a process that is clearly in crescendo.
-Technologies that were innovative yesterday are now old, and this opens up new questions about how tourism might relate to artificial intelligence and how this technology might influence the construction of future realities.
+I believe we are on the verge of a significant transformation in tourism, a process that is clearly going “in crescendo”.
+Technologies that were innovative yesterday are old today, and this opens up new questions about how tourism might relate to artificial intelligence and how this technology might influence the construction of future realities.
 It is a dynamic reality that we cannot pigeonhole or rigidly define.
 Undoubtedly, there has been great progress, moving from the era of the notebook and the Birome to today's technological tools, which has allowed us to advance enormously.

-When you travel to an unfamiliar place, with a different culture, eat their food, see how they dress and how they interact, it inevitably calls into question your own customs.
-What you once considered unique or absolute is revealed as relative, and that positive comparison with other realities of the world enriches.
+When you travel to an unfamiliar place, with a different culture, eat their food, see how they dress, converse and interact, it inevitably calls into question your own customs.
+What you once considered unique or absolute is revealed as relative, and that positive comparison with other realities of the world is undoubtedly enriching.

 What is your vision of tourism as a tool for interreligious dialogue?

-It is fundamental, because a large part of the problems stem from ignorance.
-Misunderstanding stems from a lack of knowledge and is fed by prejudices, unjustified reasons and precautions, which make a person close himself to the other without really knowing him.
+It is fundamental, because a large part of the problems stem from lack of knowledge.
+Misunderstanding stems from a lack of knowledge and is fed by prejudices, unjustified reasons and precautions, which make a person close to the other person without really knowing him or her.
 However, when you travel to a place, get to know its culture and allow the other person to get to know you, many barriers are broken.
 Sharing a meal or temporarily living in the other's reality and world makes it very difficult to generate conflict.
-Wars are usually the result of preconceptions, preconceptions and, above all, fear and ignorance, and that dissipates with contact and understanding.
+Wars are often the result of preconceptions, preconceptions and, above all, fear and ignorance, and that dissipates with contact and understanding.”

 What message would you like to convey to those responsible for tourist destinations in Spain and abroad from the perspective of the Catholic Church?

-Our goal is to work together, and from the pastoral department of tourism of the Episcopal Conference we are always available to accompany, help, guide and connect in whatever is necessary.
-I believe that tourism, and particularly tourism with a religious matrix in Spain, has a great potential to contribute to the common good, to the encounter between Spaniards and to overcome misunderstandings or misunderstandings, often caused by basic ignorance of reality.
+Our goal is to work together, and from the Department of Pastoral Ministry of Tourism of the Episcopal Conference we are always available to accompany, help, guide and connect in whatever is necessary.
+I believe that tourism, and particularly tourism with a religious matrix in Spain, has great potential to contribute to the common good, to the encounter between Spaniards and to overcome misunderstandings or misunderstandings, often caused by basic ignorance of reality.

 Moreover, tourism can be a key tool for balancing development between the different regions of Spain.
 While some areas 'die of success' due to tourist saturation, other regions need to be discovered and valued.
 That is why we organize national tourism masses in small villages.
 In June, to welcome the vacations, Cardinal Cobo presided at a Mass in La Cabrera, in the Sierra Norte de Madrid, a small and beautiful village with a 9th century monastery, managed by the Idente missionaries.
 These types of places, less than an hour from Madrid, can be perfect to spend a Sunday or a day off, promoting small destinations that often go unnoticed.